 Various cuckoos, honeyguides and other brood parasitic birds can be found throughout Kenya.
-Feel free to get in touch if you need help finding a professional guide who knows Kenya's birds and can interpret such interesting behavior for you.
+A professional birding guide who knows Kenya's birds and can interpret such interesting behavior for you makes a huge difference.

 Jacobin Cuckoo, or Black-and-white Cuckoo (Clamator jacobinus) - Nairobi National Park

 And while out enjoying the antics of Kenya's birds, do submit your records to the Kenya Bird Map project to help map their distribution throughout the country.

 Keep learning about the incredible birds of Kenya through the rest of the Ndege Wetu series.

 Learn more about the amazing birds of Kenya and other parts of Africa from our Birds of Africa blog.

 Find special gifts for birders in our Gift Shop.